 - Parcel polygons shapefile format only

 - Parcel lines

 - Street or road centerlines and annotation

 - Railroad layer

-- · Water features and annotation
+- Water features and annotation

 - Municipal boundaries

 - Taxing district boundaries

 - Neighborhood/market areas

 - Zoning

 - Parcel metadata (recommended FGDC compliant)

 - Additional parcel-level GIS layers

 - 3.5.1 GIS Data Edits and Levels.
 Edits implemented on GIS data submissions are categorized by levels coded 1 through 4.
 Each edit level applies to a different set of data fields.
 The Department will note significant discrepancies in the post-audit review process under s.
 195.097, F.S.
 The edit guide for GIS data contains the standards for GIS data submissions and lists specific edits at each level of review.
-The edit guide is on the Department's website at http://floridarevenue.com/property/Documents/2018giseditguide.pdf
+The edit guide is on the Department's website at http://floridarevenue.com/property/Documents/2019giseditguide.pdf.

 - 3.5.2 Letter of Intent for GIS Map Submissions.
 The Department recognizes that some counties may need additional time to comply with the GIS data submission requirements.
 Property appraisers needing additional time must notify the Department in writing by May 1 and include a plan to achieve compliance.
-The preferred method of submitting the letter is by USPS or by email to Tom Canter (Thomas.Canter@floridarevenue.com).
-The format is included in Attachment Three and a sample letter of intent is in Attachment Three and a sample letter of intent is in Attachment Four.
+The preferred method of submitting the letter is by USPS or by email to Tom Canter (thomas.canter@floridarevenue.com).
+The format is included in Attachment C and a sample letter of intent is in Attachment D.

 - 3.5.3 Electronic Submission of GIS Data.
-The preferred method of submitting GIS data is to compress all files into one .zip file and transmit to the Department through its Secure File Transfer Protocol (SFTP) server.
-Please contact Gerald Greene at 850-617-8932 with any questions.
+The preferred method of submitting GIS data is to compress all files into one .zip file and transmit to the Department through the Secure File Transfer Protocol (SFTP) server.
+Please contact Len Antal at (850) 617-8871 or len.antal@floridarevenue.com with any questions.
 The Department will accept GIS data on DVD, CD, or portable hard drive mailed to the address below: